7 LSTM Networks

 This design is efficient, but it has a structural cost.
 If the predictively relevant past at step \(t\) requires distinguishing fine information from many earlier positions, an \(H\)-dimensional vector has to compress all of it into the same width.
 For moderately long sequences or for tasks where position-specific information matters — a monetary-policy statement whose meaning depends on whether a given clause appears in paragraph two or paragraph eight, for instance — the bottleneck becomes binding.

+One of the later chapters, Foundation Models for Economic Text and Expectations, introduces a different construction.
 The transition from recurrent states to attention is the single structural change that distinguishes the RNN/LSTM chapters from the foundation-model chapter.
 We return to it formally in From Words to Representations.

 7.8 Summary